Rishikant181/Rettiwt-API/README.md

 ## Authentication

-Rettiwt can be used with or without logging in to Twitter.
+Rettiwt-API can be used with or without logging in to Twitter.
 As such, the two authentication strategies are:

 -   'guest' authentication (without logging in) grants access to the following resources: